 West Virginia University offers a total of four online master’s in communication programs through two separate departments.
 The school’s Department of Communication Studies has an online Master of Arts in Communication Studies degree path with a specialization in corporate and organizational communication.
 Referred to as the MA in Corporate and Organizational Communication, this program requires 36 credit hours, with most students graduating in two years.
 Coursework is delivered through asynchronous instruction, by the same faculty who teach in WVU’s campus-based master’s program.
 All students complete the same 12 courses (two three-credit courses each semester), including Communication in the Organization, Organizational Research and Evaluation, Conflict in Professional Life, Social and Digital Media Management, Leadership, and Diversity in the Workplace.
 In their final semester, students take a capstone course entitled Case Studies in Organizational Communication and create an original case study demonstrating their mastery of topics covered in the program.

 WVU offers two additional online master’s degrees in communication through its Reed College of Media: a Master of Science in Data Marketing Communications (DMC) and a Master of Science in Integrated Marketing Communications (IMC).
 Touted as “the nation’s first master’s degree focused specifically on the impact of data in marketing communications,” the DMC program explores how data science can be used to shape, improve, and measure marketing campaigns.
 It is entirely online, with no on-campus requirements, and designed to be completed in as little as 16 months.
-Students move through the program in a cohort, taking 11 courses for a total of 33 credit hours.
+Students move through the program in a cohort, taking 10 courses for a total of 30 credit hours.
 Core courses in the DMC specialization include Brand Data Collection and Visualization, Social Media Optimization, Audience Segmentation, Data Management Platforms, Message Customization, Campaign Planning and Programmatic Media Buying, Campaign Metrics and Assessment, and Messaging for CRM.
 After their core courses, students progress to their capstone course, which requires them to create and present a marketing communications campaign for an actual industry client, using the data-driven processes and methodologies they learned in their classes.